Search

 We really value worshipping God together as a family, so children stay with their parent or grown-up at the start of the service before being invited to leave for the young people's activities after the first hymn.
 Junior Church meets in the St Andrew's Centre (our adjoining hall), accessed through the church on Sunday mornings.
 You will need to go with your children to their groups and register them as part of our child safety policy.

 The children and young people then return to the main service in time to join the eucharist and, if confirmed, take Holy Communion or, if not, receive a blessing.
-We offer a grape or a little box of raisins to children being blessed at the altar.
+We offer a little box of raisins to children being blessed at the altar.

 There is a Children's Corner in church where you can go at any time.
 You will find books, toys and drawing materials there.